inialum/inialum-mail-service/README.md

    pnpm run dev
    ```

    The service will be running on port 8080.
+   You can check sended mails at http://localhost:8005. (powered by aws-ses-v2-local)

 ### Testing